gnoiret/PositiveSelectionInterface/README.md

 The layout is as follows:

-- tree on the left
+- Tree on the left
-- results graph and alignment on the right
+- Results histogram and alignment on the right

 ![Image données](image.png)

 Parameters include:

-- which sequence type to display (proteic / nucleic)
+- Which sequence type to display (amino acids / nucleotides)

-- upper and lower thresholds
+- Upper and lower thresholds
-    - if you only want one threshold to display, you may "merge" them by increasing the lower threshold or decreasing the upper threshold

-(etc.)
+    - All computations are currently based on the upper threshold

+- In branch-site mode, boundaries used to compute branch colors
+    - "Automatic boundaries" updates them when the alignment is scrolled
+    - "Reset boundaries" replaces the current values to account for the whole sequence